 After working with our Dutch friends Lycogel for some time, we were approached to give the company a complete face-lift (no pun intended).

 Lycogel happened almost by accident, formed through the success of its product.
 Originally used to help cosmetic surgery patients hide the signs of their procedure, it has successfully evolved into an international skincare brand, universally recognised as a benchmark in skincare, which others have tried to copy.
 As its reputation as a post-procedure foundation grew, the demand for its use as an ‘everyday’ breathable camouflage and concealer became clear and Lycogel was born.

-Primarily Lycogel is a product-lead brand, but it relies heavily on its international team of distributors to communicate what the product is and how it works to various clients including skincare clinics, beauty specialists and skin aestheticians.
-It was clear Lycogel had to change to keep up with a ever expanding and demanding market.
-Starting with their logo, through to packaging, various marketing materials and finally the website.
+Primarily Lycogel is a product-led brand, but it relies heavily on its international team of distributors to communicate what the product is and how it works to various clients, including skincare clinics, beauty specialists and skin aestheticians.
+It was clear Lycogel had to change to keep up with an ever-expanding and demanding market.
+Starting with their logo through to packaging, various marketing materials and finally, the website.
 They wanted to give new life to their brand, to raise their profile externally and inspire the sales and distribution teams internally.

 Refining the logo

-During the design process, it was clear the Lycogel identity didn’t need to change too dramatically, so tit could speak to its existing businesses/consumers and attract new ones.
-So we wanted to make the change subtle, to maintain a sense of evolution between its old identity and the new one.
+During the design process, it was clear the Lycogel identity didn’t need to change too dramatically in order for it to speak to its existing businesses/consumers and attract new ones.
+Therefore we wanted to make the change subtle, maintaining a sense of evolution between the old identity and the new one.
 One thing was for certain, the “Wolverine Claws” had to go.
-We looked at other similar skincare and beauty products as well as high-level fashion brands.
+We looked at other similar skincare and beauty products, as well as high-level fashion brands.